Milan Kučan: Early life and political beginnings

 Kučan, one of five children, was born in a teachers' family.
 His parents were Koloman Küčan (1911–1944) and Marija Varga (1917–1975).
 He was raised in the village of Križevci, located in the largely agrarian border region of Prekmurje in the Drava Banovina of the Kingdom of Yugoslavia (present-day Slovenia).
 His father died during World War II.
-Kučan's family spent the war in occupied Serbia, where over 58,000 other Slovenians were resettled from Slovenia by the Nazis.
+Kučan's family spent the war in occupied Serbia, where over 58,000 other Slovenians were resettled from Slovenia by the Germans.

 He later studied law at the University of Ljubljana and soon became involved in the Communist political organizations of the time.
 In 1968, he became the president of the Slovenian Youth Association, then secretary of the Socialist Alliance of Working People of Slovenia (a central organization, created to unite all civil society associations under one roof) between 1974 and 1978.
 He rose to speaker of the National Assembly of Slovenia in 1978, and in 1982 he became representative for the Slovenian Communists in the League of Communists of Yugoslavia's Central Committee in Belgrade.

 In May 1986, he became the leader of the League of Communists of Slovenia.
 At that time, liberal and democratic sentiment started to grow in Slovenia, as opposed to the political atmosphere of Belgrade and Serbia under Slobodan Milošević.
 Advocating in favour of human rights and European democratic values and principles, Kučan, his party and Slovenia faced increasingly severe political confrontations with Belgrade and Serbia.
 On 23 January 1990, Kučan and the Slovenian delegation left the Party Congress.
 This was one of the factors that eventually led to the collapse of the League of Communists of Yugoslavia, one of the pillars of the political system of the Socialist Yugoslavia.